Rush Limbaugh, mind over chatter, starting a million conversations each day and revitalizing the American news cycle, frankly.

 Well, if anybody can do that, it's certainly me.

-Can I make one comment about the Mount Soledad war memorial?
+Can I make one comment about the Mount Soledad War Memorial?

-Oh, yeah, this is the uh found unconstitutional.
+Oh, yeah, this is the found unconstitutional.

-Yeah, go ahead.
+Yeah, go right.

 Yeah.

-Yes, uh memorial to our fallen war dead.
+Yes, memorial to our fallen war dead.

-It couldn't help but note the irony that in the same week, Al Qaeda on their uh uh international websites had been circulating uh uh ideas on how Muslims could destroy the cross, and I thought, what irony, Al Qaeda and the Ninth Circuit Court of Appeals are kind of working toward the same goals.
+Couldn't help but note the irony that in the same week, Al-Qaeda on their international websites had been circulating ideas on how Muslims could destroy the cross.

 This is who they are, Rush.

-It's like I know, I know it's it's when I when I chronicled how I have heard Mahmoud Ahmadini's odd talk about America, and I could swear what's the difference in that in Obama or Stenny Hoyer or any other Democrat, the talking points between the totalitarian regime enemies of this country and the Democrat Party are identical in many ways.
+Well, it's like, I know, I know it's when I've chronicled how I have heard Mahmoud Ahmadinezad talk about America, and I can swear what's the difference in that and Obama or Stenny Hoyer or any other Democrat.

-Not Just about policy, but about people.
+Not just about policy, but about people.

-And I got everybody sending me that Fox story on the uh story that you cited out there, Philip, about warning labels.
+And I got everybody sending me that Fox story on the story that you cited out there, Philip, about warning labels.

-Hey, Philip, or did he get away.
+Hey, Philip, or did he get well?

 I'm here.